 - Because we believe meaningful learning is experiential, students begin producing for the screen while still within the Foundations sequence by making short but increasingly sophisticated collaborative works.

-- Students entering the program are expected to have a 15inch MacBook Pro.
+- Students entering the program are expected to have a 15-inch MacBook Pro.
 Animation students are required to have a Dell Laptop XPS 17.
-This configuration should last throughout the student’s time in the Film & Video Department.
+This configuration should last throughout the student’s time in Cinema Art + Science.
 Review the Foundations Computer FAQ page for more information.

 Goals & Objectives of the Sequence

-Foundations of Film & Video is a three course, two semester sequence during which you engage in a comprehensive intellectual and academic exploration at the intersection of the history of cinema; story idea conceptualization and development and film & video production; and how these foundational elements interrelate and inform each other.
+Foundations of Cinema Art + Science is a three course, two semester sequence during which you engage in a comprehensive intellectual and academic exploration at the intersection of the history of cinema; story idea conceptualization and development and film and video production; and how these foundational elements interrelate and inform each other.

 You will demonstrate successful completion of this sequence through a body of work portfolio which includes the following elements: